PunitorX/Weather-forecast-practice/README.md

-# Weather-API-practice
+# Weather-forecast-practice

-A basic weather API, using BootsWatch and Openweather.com.
+A basic weather forecast, using BootsWatch and Openweather.com.
 I plan on updating the application with local storage, and a few minor details.

 Technologies used: HTML, Bootswatch, JavaScript